Family Law Lawyers Offering Mediation Services in Toronto

 However, there are many other benefits to mediation, including:

-- Self-Imposed Terms: People tend to follow agreements they’ve designed themselves.
-In mediation, the mediator acts not as a judge, imposing a ruling on the respective parties, but rather as a guide, helping each party to come to terms with one another.
+- Self-Imposed Terms: People tend to follow agreements more willingly when they’ve designed them themselves.
+In mediation, the mediator acts not as a judge, imposing a ruling on the respective parties, but rather as a guide, helping each party to come to terms with one another’s perspective.
 When the parties themselves have drafted and agreed to the terms, it is more likely they will adhere to those terms.

 - Spatial Separation: In court, everyone is gathered in one place.
-This can make it difficult to manage negotiations when the parties are drastically opposed or if the relationship was abusive.
+This can make it difficult to manage negotiations when the parties are drastically opposed or if the relationship involves domestic abuse.
 Mediation between parties can be held in separate rooms.
 This allows the mediator to hold discussions with each party in person, but allows the parties the distance they need to stay focused on the task at hand.

 - Remote Options: Mediation can be done remotely, if necessary.
 Sometimes it is not feasible for parties to gather in the same place.
 One party may have moved to another part of the country, or even out of Canada.
 In these cases, mediation can be managed entirely remotely, using teleconference technology.
 This may be particularly convenient for parties who find it difficult to take time out during the day to attend a third location, or have mobility issues.

 - Faster Completion: Mediation allows a couple to expedite their legal proceedings, even when courts are backlogged.
-Due to long wait times, looking to alternative means of resolving your matter may be ideal that you can move on with your life sooner rather than later.
+Due to long wait times in court, looking to alternative means of resolving your matter may be ideal so that you can move on with your life sooner rather than later.

 So how do you know if family mediation is right for you?
 Most issues in family law come down to how willing the parties are to collaborate.
 If one or both partners are unwilling to cooperate on any level, mediation may not be the right fit.
 If there is a willingness to collaborate, even with frustrations and other negative feelings in the mix, mediation might be effective.